- the nature of selfhood and the theology of the Resurrection: the inseparable personhood of soul that is embodied and of body that is ensouled

 I write about the above passage in The Undivine Comedy: “The rhyme of mamme with fiamme, the flesh with the spirit, is one of Dante’s most poignant envisionings of a paradise where earthly ties are not renounced but enhanced” (The Undivine Comedy, p.
 138).

-Dante’s treatment of embodiment-ensoulment revolves around the question of unsunderability or unity of body and soul.
+Dante’s treatment of embodiment-ensoulment revolves around the question of unsunderability / indivisibility: unity of body and soul.

 We can now see that his interest in the Epicureans is related to this same set of concerns.
 He defines Epicureanism as the belief that soul dies when body dies: “l’anima col corpo morta fanno” (they make soul die with the body [Inf.
 10.15]).
-This belief is a perverse form of unsuderability: rather than holding that the body will live eternally because the soul is eternal, the Epicureans as Dante defines them hold that the soul must die because the body dies.
+The Epicureans’ belief therefore constitutes a perverse form of indivisibility: rather than holding that the body will live eternally because the soul is eternal, the Epicureans as Dante defines them hold that the soul must die because the body dies.